Kressmark/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/manage-the-shifts-app-for-your-organization-in-teams.md

 ## Location of Shifts data

-Shifts data is currently stored in Azure in data centers in North America, Western Europe, and Asia Pacific.
+Shifts data is currently stored in different locations depending on the country, go to Microsoft 365 data locations for details.
 For more information about where data is stored, see [Where is my data](http://o365datacentermap.azurewebsites.net/)?

 ## Set up Shifts